NOP1224/Unaligned_RGBT_Tracking/PMRL/README.md

 Dataset download links and the unified evaluation toolkit are available in the [root project README](../README.md).

-## Checkpoint Compatibility

-The final PMRL path is loaded strictly for all parameters it uses.
-When a checkpoint produced by the pre-cleanup development tree is evaluated, surplus weights from removed ablation or legacy modules are ignored and reported.

 ## Publication Status

 The PMRL manuscript is currently **under review**.
 The paper link, pretrained